Singular Learning Theory

 - Can we use LLC as an optimal design objective, crafting desired optima directly in loss space by altering loss functions and/or architectures dynamically?

-- Can we do filtering to estimate LLC online?
-Looks a lot like sparse Kalman filtering, just sayin’.
+- Can we filter to estimate the LLC online?
+It looks a lot like sparse Kalman filtering — just sayin’.

 - The Bayesian formalism.
-How does the notional “Bayesian” update work in pracical neural networks which are not trained by posterior updates?
+How does the notional “Bayesian” update work in practical neural networks that are not trained by posterior updates?
 Does it matter?
 What happens when our training process really pushes the analogy, e.g. when we have synthetic data generation in a neural distillation?

-- How would belief propagation work in a Bayes setting?
+- How would belief propagation work in a Bayesian setting?
 What even is the natural space of priors generating local landscape geometries?

 5 Incoming

-The Developmental Interpretability site is mostly about SLT, and they run a thriving Discord server on the topic.
+The Developmental Interpretability site is mostly about SLT, and it runs a thriving Discord server on the topic.

 metauni’s Singular Learning Theory seminar